What are the uterine septum and vaginal septum?

 How is vaginal septum removal performed?

 As with uterine septum resection, you will be under general anesthesia for this procedure.
-Vaginal septum surgery can be performed without any incisions, as the procedure is performed through the patient’s vagina, not their abdomen.
+Vaginal septum resection can be performed without any incisions, as the procedure is performed through the patient’s vagina, not their abdomen.

 You will be able to go home the same day.